bijoutrouvaille/fireward/readme.md

 # FireWard

 A successor to Firebase Bolt for writing Firestore rules.
 It also generates TypeScript typings.
-The idea is to be able to add automatic type validation to routes.
+The idea is to be able to add automatic type validation to routes, both in the rules and on the client, if written in TypeScript.
+It also has a couple of nice features to elegantly express rules for certain common situations.

 ## Status